Knitting threads: types, properties and rules for the selection of yarns

 Cashmere is another type of fine yarn.
 The raw material for it is the undercoat of cashmere goats.
 Often produced in a mixture with artificial fibers, for example, acrylic.

-Camel - also refers to a fairly thin thread of natural tones.
+Camel - also refers to fairly thin threads of natural tones.

-Natural woolen long-sleeved (fluffy) thin types of yarn for knitting needles include mohair and angora.
+Natural wool long-pile (fluffy) fine knitting yarns include mohair and angora.
 Due to the presence of long fluff, they are not recommended for children.

 Angora.
-Produced from wool of Angora rabbits.
-It often happens in a mixture with other fibers.
-By the degree of fluffiness is inferior to mohair.
-Things from Angorka are quite elegant and warm.
+Made from the wool of Angora rabbits.
+Most often it is mixed with other fibers.
+In terms of fluffiness it is inferior to mohair.
+Angora items are quite elegant and warm.

-Such threads include linen, cotton,Silk and bamboo.
-Their peculiarity is that in pure form they are used mainly for knitting of demi-season or summer things, because they are not thick enough and warm to be able to knit winter clothes from them.
+These threads include linen, cotton,silk and bamboo.
+Their peculiarity is that in their pure form they are used mainly for knitting demi-season or summer clothes, since they are not thick and warm enough to knit winter clothes from them.

-Bamboo is a cellulose yarn obtained from fibersBamboo.
-It is light, soft, but strong enough.
-Ideal for making summer things.
-Suitable for knitting with children's knitting needles, since it absorbs moisture well, has antimicrobial properties, is not allergenic.
+Bamboo is a cellulose thread obtained from fibersbamboo It is light, soft, but quite durable.
+Ideal for making summer clothes.
+Suitable for knitting children's clothes because it perfectly absorbs moisture, has antimicrobial properties, and is not allergenic.

 Artificial fiber Viscose, or artificialsilk.
 It is also made from wood fibers.
 Heavy, smooth and shiny, viscose like silk.
 These threads are not thick at all, they are good for knitting with knitting needles for a warm season (but not for heat), or in a mixture with other fibers to give them strength.